 he is mine forever.
 (Psalm 73:26, NLT)

-The next time the news and social media is causing your heart to be downcast remember the words of Paul to the church at Corinth.
-As we noted last week he had endured his share of suffering but he knew it would be okay.
+The next time the news or a social media influencer is causing your heart to be downcast remember the words of Paul to the church at Corinth.

 Today I choose to focus my gaze on the source of hope and light.